 Alternatively, e-therapy allows you to see and compare prices and their inclusions.
 This is beneficial, especially for clients who aren’t covered by health insurance.

-However, state legislators have started to require insurance companies to include online counseling and psychotherapy in their therapy package and coverage.
+However, state legislators have started to require insurance companies to include online counseling and psychotherapy in their therapy packages and coverage.
 This has made online therapy generally appealing and sustainable.

 Reduction of Stigma